alphagov/content-store/doc/document_format.md

 site without breaking references.
 In particular, it is used by the `tags` field to refer to other content.

-The content store does not validate that the `guid` value is unique within the store.
+The content store does not validate that the `content_id` value is unique within the store.
 This is because a single piece of content may be published to multiple paths at once (though this should usually only be done temporarily, giving time to ensure that content is available at a new path before replacing the content at the old path with a redirect)

 ## `title`